DeCash-Official/decash-utils/readme.md

 To make a new package version,

-1. Add a new type and add it to the test, ensuring it's exported.
+1. Add your new code and tests.
 2. Update the package version in `package.json`.
 3. Push or pull request to `main`.
+The package will be deployed by GitHub Workflows.

 ## License